Aditya Birla Sun Life Insurance Company Limited

 Retirement plans:

 Lastly, retirement plans - another category of life insurance - help you plan for the retirement phase of life.
 The payouts from these plans can be a lump sum amount, periodic payments, or a combination of the two.
 This way, you can rely on these financial benefits in the absence of a primary source of income.
 These are the common categories of life insurance plans you can choose from.
 The more benefits a life insurance plan offers, the higher the insurance premium is going to be.
-And in addition to the base plan, you can also choose from a variety of different insurance riders, which come with an additional premium.
+In addition to the base plan, you can also choose from a variety of different insurance riders, which come with an additional premium.

-So, take a look at all your options, and decide on the kind of life insurance plan you want to buy.
+So, take a look at all your options and decide on the kind of life insurance plan you want to buy.
 That way, you will not be using your insurance budget on a plan you don't need.

 It is also important to figure out how much you can afford to pay for a life cover at this stage in your life.
 If you buy a life insurance plan that is way out of your budget, you will have a tough time keeping up with the premiums.